cfpb/regtech-data-validator/README.md

 - `checks.py` defines custom Pandera Check class called `SBLCheck`.
 - `global_data.py` defines functions to parse NAICS and GEOIDs.
 - `phase_validations.py` defines phase 1 and phase 2 Pandera schema/checks used for validating the SBLAR data.
-- `check_functions.py` contains a collection of functions to be run against the data that are a bit too complex to be implemented directly within the schema as Lamba functions.
+- `check_functions.py` contains a collection of functions to be run against the data that are a bit too complex to be implemented directly within the schema as Lambda functions.
 - Lastly, the file `main.py` pulls everything together and illustrates how the schema can catch the various validation errors present in our mock, invalid dataset and different LEI values.

 ## Test data